Unroutable orders

 * No facility can fulfill the requirements of a particular order

-* Misconfiguration of the [DOMS](/documentation/by-pillar/advanced-order-routing.md)
+* Misconfiguration of the [routing strategy](/documentation/by-pillar/advanced-order-routing/routing-strategy.md)

 ## **Using a fallback facility**